arangodb/docs-hugo/site/content/3.12/develop/drivers/java/reference-version-6/driver-setup.md

 ## VST Keep-Alive

-Since version 6.8 the driver supports setting keep-alive interval (in seconds) for VST connections.
+Since version 6.8, the driver supports setting keep-alive interval (in seconds) for VST connections (but VST is not supported from ArangoDB v3.12.0 onward).
 If set, every VST connection will perform a no-op request at the specified intervals, to avoid to be closed due to inactivity by the server (or by the external environment, e.g. firewall, intermediate routers, operating system, ... ).